wreardan/cart/README.md

 ## Required Parameters
 - -t training_file
     - input matrix file to train trees
-- -c data_to_classify
+- -s filename to write soft labels
-    - matrix of data to classify
+    - output of softlabels for output to AUPR program
 ## Optional Parameters
 - -p 16
     - use 16 threads in a thread pool to process trees